If you’re planning a trip to Florence, I highly recommend visiting the stunning San Marco Monastery.

 St. Peter Martyr is another intense and well preserved lunette fresco.
-He enjoins silence above the door between the cloister and the Church of San Marco (which is an unremarkable affair that was "Baroqued" in the 17th century).
-The message is "shhhhh" when you enter the church.
+He enjoins silence above the door between the cloister and the church.

 Surrounding the cloister are a series of rooms where the monks used to carry out their daily activities: the Refectory (dining hall), Chapter House (meeting room), the Hospital Room (now the Sala del Beato Angelico), the Lavabo (washing room), etc.